brocaar/chirpstack-application-server/docs/content/install/debian.md

 -- create the loraserver_as database
 create database loraserver_as with owner loraserver_as;

--- enable the trigram extension
+-- enable the trigram and hstore extensions
 \c loraserver_as
 create extension pg_trgm;
+create extension hstore;

 -- exit the prompt
 \q